 Founder & CEO, Bella Systems

-In the seven years since founding the closet company, Lonardo has already opened three franchises along the East Coast, with more in the works.
+In the first seven years since founding the closet company, Lonardo opened three franchises along the East Coast, with more franchises in the works.
+In addition to work for his own company, Lonardo also works to promote the industry and is active in the ACSP.

 Pernille Lopez (2009)